Gluten free Russian sandwich cake

 Gluten free Russian sandwich

-For the glace icing, blend a little bit of boiled water with the icing sugar and beat well to make a nice glossy paste – that is not transparent or too runny, but can be spread smoothly over the cake.
+Blend a little bit of boiled water with the icing sugar and beat well to make a nice glossy paste.
+Not transparent or too runny, but can be spread smoothly over the cake.

 Glace icing - For gluten free Russian sandwich cake